‘ARK: Survival Evolved – Aberration’ Expansion Released, Xbox Play Anywhere Pushed To Thursday

 Xbox Play Anywhere

-Studio Wildcard’s last update on the Windows 10 release of ARK: Survival Evolved was that it would be released alongside Aberration.
+Studio Wildcard’s last update on the Windows 10/Xbox Play Anywhere release of ARK: Survival Evolved was that it would be released alongside Aberration.
 That hit a slight delay and will now be released Thursday, December 14.

 Windows 10 PC users who already own the Xbox One version of ARK: Survival Evolved will be able to download the game for free.
 Crossplay between Windows 10 and Xbox One will be limited to unofficial servers and non-dedicated servers.
-This is due to Studio Wildcard needing more time to implement Microsoft’s anti-cheat service, Trueplay.
+This is due to Studio Wildcard needing more time to implement Microsoft’s anti-cheat service, TruePlay.

-The Play Anywhere release will also allow ARK: Survival Evolved users to build and operate their unofficial servers instead of renting them or attempt to use an Xbox One console as a host.
+The Play Anywhere release will also allow ARK: Survival Evolved users to build and operate their own unofficial servers instead of renting them or using an Xbox One console as a host.